nativescript-community/https/README.md

 ```
 > This plugin **does not** add `NSAllowsArbitraryLoads` to your projects `Info.plist` for you.

+## `Android` troubleshooting
+If you app crashes with a message that it's doing too much networkin on the main thread,
+then pass the option `allowLargeResponse` with value `true` to the `request` function.

 # Thanks
 Who | Why
 ------------ | -------------